Joseph Grimaldi Park: Layout and notable features

 The park extends to 0.5 ha and includes a tarmac ball court, children's playground and shrub beds.
-Notable trees include specimens of lime, London plane and horse chestnut.
+Notable trees include specimens of lime, London plane and horse-chestnut.

 Joseph Grimaldi's grave is enclosed within railings and stands in the south-east corner, close to the entrance into Rodney Street.
 Other notable burials on the site include Henry Penton, responsible for many early developments in the area, including the church building that once stood on the site.
 Some remaining headstones are stacked by the northern boundary.

 A tree and plaque remembering the former deputy mayor of Islington Paul Matthews, who championed the restoration of Grimaldi's grave, are also sited in the park.

 Refurbishment

 The park was refurbished in 2010, with landscaping by Latz + Partner, which appointed Henry Krokatsis to create a public artwork in honour of Grimaldi and the English dramatist Charles Dibdin.
-Twin casket-shaped installations made up of bronze floor tiles are designed to be walked on and react to the pressure of footfall by playing musical notes.
+Twin casket-shaped installations made up of bronze floor tiles are designed to be walked on, playing musical notes.
 The tiles are tuned so that it's possible to play "Hot Codlins", a song popularised by Grimaldi.